Soft/xcolor/README.md

 ## Installation

-### GitHub Release Binaries

-There are statically linked release binaries available on the [GitHub releases page](https://github.com/Soft/xcolor/releases).
-These binaries should work on most recent Linux systems without any additional dependencies or configuration.

 ### Using Cargo

-Alternatively, `xcolor` can be easily installed from the source using [cargo](https://doc.rust-lang.org/stable/cargo/):
+`xcolor` can be installed using [cargo](https://doc.rust-lang.org/stable/cargo/):

 ``` shell
 cargo install xcolor
 ```

-Building and running `xcolor` requires [xcb](https://xcb.freedesktop.org) libraries to be present.
+Building and running `xcolor` requires [xcb](https://xcb.freedesktop.org) and [Xlib](https://www.x.org/wiki/) libraries to be present.

 To get the latest development version of `xcolor`, you can direct cargo to install from the git repository:

 ``` shell
 cargo install --git 'https://github.com/Soft/xcolor.git'
 ```

-However, just downloading the application binary or installing with cargo will not install program’s man page.
-To also get the manual installed, invoke `make install` in the project directory.
+Installing `xcolor` with cargo will not install its manual page or desktop file.
+To also install these additional files, invoke `make install` in the project directory.
 By default, the install script will place the files under `/usr/local/` hierarchy.

 ### Arch Linux